AndrewJBateman/freeCodeCamp/README.md

 console.log(obj.result);
 // expected output: true

+typeof() returns the type of an object, function or variable: i.e. number, string, boolean or undefined.

 **\* Note: to open web links in a new window use: _ctrl+click on link_**

 ## Table of contents